Seek Returns logo

 SMR currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-ATO vs. SMR: A comparison of their Dividend Yield against their respective Regulated Gas and Renewable Utilities industry benchmarks.
+ATO vs. SMR: A comparison of their Dividend Yield (TTM) against their respective Gas Utilities and Electrical Equipment industry benchmarks.

 ATO